 Yes, along with the outdoor exhibitions that will be open daily, there will be programming Thursdays, Fridays, Saturdays and Sundays in September at the 3 locations.
 Check out these Project 1 related events below.
 Please check with the hosts and venues for additional information.
 Search the complete calendar of events all events happening in the Grand Rapids area.

-No. ArtPrize is now held on an every-other-year schedule, as is Project 1.
-Each event occurs in the fall of alternating years:
+No. The initial ideas was for ArtPrize to be held on an every-other-year schedule, as is Project 1.
+Each event occurs in the fall of alternating years.

 ArtPrize is a competition, with thousands of artists vying for cash prizes awarded by public and juried votes.